What is Gethsemane?

 Getsmaní : Hotel emporiums

 Getsemaní is nowadays an area of concentration of hotels with different offers: from economic hostels to exclusive boutique hotels.
-For this reason, this part of the city has become the most popular area for backpackers as the cheapest accommodations in the city can be found here.
+For this reason, this part of the city has become the most popular area for backpackers since the cheapest accommodation in the city is located here.
+What places to visit in the historic center of Cartagena de Indias ?

-This reality could be short-lived since two luxury hotel megaprojects are currently under construction: the San Francisco Hotel of the Four Seasons chain and the Hotel Convento Obra Pía, Viceroy Cartagena.
+This reality could be short-lived since two luxury hotel megaprojects are currently being built: the Hotel San Francisco of the Four Seasons chain and the Hotel Convento Obra Pía, Viceroy Cartagena.

 The San Francisco Hotel belongs to the Canadian Four Seasons chain, but the investment is made by the Santodomingo Group.
 The project began in July 2017, in a 30,000-square-meter space that stretches from the former Club Cartagena headquarters to the old Rialto theater, passing through the former Cartagena, Calamarí, Bucanero and Colón cinemas.
 Everything that has been invested is worth $100 million.